rickpeyton/nintendo_eshop/README.md

 ## Usage

-Use the provided base_url, api_key and app_id.
+Use the provided `base_url`, `api_key` and `app_id`.
 These are provided as configuration in case the values change.
 The README will be updated to reflect the new values so that you do not have to update the library.

 ```ruby
 NintendoEshop.base_url = "https://u3b6gr4ua3-dsn.algolia.net"